Technology

 Find out if you can claim for an energy grant to pay towards making your home more efficient and help cut your energy bills.

-Energy grants and offers can help cover the initial cost of installing energy-efficient features in your home.
+Energy grants and offers can help cover the initial cost of installing energy-efficient features in your home and save you money.
 Read on to find out about the different schemes and whether you qualify.

 The average household could be wasting hundreds of pounds each year because of poor energy efficiency.
-With gas and electricity prices likely to rise in the long term, you could lose a lot more money in the future.
+You may also be spending more money than you need to if you’re eligible for help paying your gas and electricity bills.

 The good news is that there are a variety of energy grants available to help you with the cost of making your home more efficient.
+A more efficient home will be cheaper to run in the long-term, and the changes might make it cosier, too.

 Cut your energy bills by following our tips on saving energy at home.